MikkelHJuul/ld/README.md

 # ld
-Lean database - it's a simple-database, it's just an `rpc`-based server with basic CRUD. which can ingest any `value` and store it at a `key`, it only supports rpc, via `gRPC`.
+Lean database - it's a simple-database, it's just an `rpc`-based server with basic Get/Set/Delete operations.
+The database can ingest any `value` and store it at a `key`, it only supports rpc, via `gRPC`.
 The encoded binary message is stored, and served without touching the value on the server-side.
 To that end it is mostly a `gRPC`-cache, but I intend it to be a more general building block.